jpverkamp/blog/content/reviews/movies/Dune.md

 <!--more-->

 Plotwise, it follows the book well enough, if the first half.
 It's a crazy story and they had to adapt a few bits in order to make it fit into the film media, but that's always the case.
-Review of the book (read in 2019), if that helps: {{<crosslink "Dune">}}
+Review of the book (read in 2019), if that helps: [[Dune]]()

 Castingwise, Timothée Chalamet as Paul Atreides and Rebecca Ferguson as Lady Jessica Atreides really really work.
 It's a more emotional Lady Jessica, but I think that works the story well enough.
 Oscar Isaac does the honorbound and 'good guy' Duke Leto Atreides well, as does his counterpoint in Stellan Skarsgård as Baron Vladimir Harkonnen--not quite as bad as previous iterations, but still dark.
 Overall, a well cast movie.
 Nothing I would change.
 One last, Jason Momoa as Duncan Idaho is a pleasant surprise, but I always love him--after Stargate especially.